fabiommendes/easymunk/docs/src/showcase.rst

         :subscript:`made by Nav.
 Retrieved 2019-05-05`

         Among the simplest AI algorithms: Differential Evolution.
-Brought to life with Pymunk and Pygame.
+Brought to life with Easymunk and Pygame.
 Each car has an objective of reaching the end of the track, but has only 15 seconds to do so.
 They explore the multidimensional search space of vehicle speed, chassis width, chassis height and wheel radius, to find a variety of configurations among